The Best Shoes to Wear with TayCo Brace

 Understanding Shoe Compatibility

-While external ankle braces typically fit comfortably in most traditional athletic/walking shoes and work/hiking boots with tongues and laces, some shoe designs may not be ideal for wearing with a brace.
+While external ankle braces typically fit comfortably over most traditional athletic/walking shoes and work/hiking boots with tongues and laces, some shoe designs may not be ideal for wearing with a brace.
 Factors such as the shoe's style, material, and opening can influence its compatibility.

 Ideal Shoe Characteristics